 This founder shares her tips for overcoming gender bias in the tech startup industry

-Alexis Aaron, co-founder of Sortd, recently shared her insights on gender bias within the industry, overcoming prevention questions, and how reframing the problem you’re solving for can win over different investors
+Alexis Aaron, co-founder of Sortd shares her insights on gender bias, overcoming prevention questions, and how reframing problems can win over investors

 Grace Wearne